tomrod/andana/_posts/2019-01-11-python-regression.md

 Linear regression's usefulness comes from it being the best linear unbiased estimator when a set of assumptions known as the [Gauss-Markov assumptions](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem) are satisfied.
 Basically:

-- Irreducible model error are mean zero
+- Irreducible model error is mean zero
 - Model errors conditioned on explanatory variables are mean zero, also called exogeneity.
 - Errors are homoskedastic -- at different regions of the input space error distributions are equal